 Newbridge has a dedicated safeguarding team.

-The designated safeguarding lead is Mrs Warren, any concerns can be raised via the main office or any of the Pastoral team.
+The Designated Safeguarding Lead (DSL) is Mr Goacher, any concerns can be raised via the Main Office or any of the Pastoral Team.

 The IT Team are also on hand to give practical help and advice about keeping your child safe online.